marcel-kanter/python-canopen/docs/objectdictionary/record.rst

 Record
 ======

 This class is the representation of a record of an object dictionary.
-It is a mutable auto-associative list and may contain zero or more ``Variables``.
+It is a mutable auto-associative mapping and may contain zero or more of ``Variable``.

 Auto-associative list
 ---------------------